maoyinan/markdown-cv/index.md

 ## Projects

 `2021`
-__GlucoseAPP__, Code for an interactive shiny app *CGM data visualization tool* supporting manuscript *Diabetes risk stratification using continuous glucose monitoring profiles and machine learning*
+__GlucoseAPP__, An interactive *Shiny* application supporting manuscript *Diabetes risk stratification using continuous glucose monitoring profiles and machine learning*
 > This online web tool at [sshsphdemos.shinyapps.io/GlucoseAPP/](https://sshsphdemos.shinyapps.io/GlucoseAPP/) visualises individual CGM (continuous glucose monitoring) data and its projection to a lower-dimensional space of features representing centrality, spread, size and duration of glycemic excursions and the circadian cycle.
 The features are summarised in histogram form and relationships with demographic variables are explored.
 Interactive controls are available at the side panel to customise viewing interval, patient of interest, etc. In the manuscript, we base on features calculated in this tool and then use principal components analysis and k means to cluster patients’ records into one of four glucotypes, and analyze cluster membership using multinomial logistic regression.

 `2021`